axa-group/bauta.js/docs/validation.md

 - if instead you force a 201 http status code when piping a response stream file, the default definition will be used, and thus you may an error because the validation will expect a json.

+## Custom format validation

+If the default format validation is not enough, you can extend it by passing to the `bautajsoptions.customFormatsValidation` an array of objects with the following format:

+- a name, which is the format string that will be checked against the swagger format value. (ex.: `"ISO 3166-1 alpha-2"`)
+- a type, optional, that corresponds to an integer or string.
+- a validator: either a string that corresponds to a regular expression or a function.
+If it is a function it must accept one value and then return a boolean indicating whether the given value passes or not the validation.

+There is a way to put custom format validations.
+This is passed to bautajsoptions in customFormatsValidation, which is an array of objects.
+Each object must have:

+- a name, which is the format string that will be checked against the swagger format value.
+- a type, optional, that corresponds to integer or string.
+- a validator: which must be an string corresponding to a regular expression or to a function.
+If it is a function it must accept one value and then return a boolean indicating whether the given value passes or not the validation